smikhalevski/roqueform/README.md

 // → Field<{ foo: string }, {}>
 ```

-You can derive new fields from the existing one using `at` method:
+You can derive new fields from the existing ones using `at` method:

 ```ts
 const fooField = field.at('foo');